Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 "Unable, Tigger. *Destroying Fury* was lost with all hands, Father Fiin is KIA."

-Three seconds later…
+Three seconds later...

 *"...Put me through to KODIAK, then."* Daar’s voice had a faint keen in it.

 "Aye, aye."
 Ian tapped, swiped, tapped again, connected, passed the link on.
 Sensor data began to flow now as everyone’s combat suits began to share their telemetry.
 Sadly, *Stray Fortune* was not the ship to properly run their info ops, but at least her onboard computers could spin up and take on some of the processing load; they had the software.
 And a link back to fleet, so it wouldn’t be long before the big brains could chime in.

 The bit troubling him, though, was the sensor data from his own ship about what the Vengeance Engine itself was doing.
-There was a…*something* boring down from its sun-facing belly.
+There was a...*something* boring down from its sun-facing belly.
 On extreme telescopic visual it looked like a kind of swirly heat-haze, except focused.
 Its presence made the intense light from Alpha Centauri A twist and distort viciously, curved the horizon downward into a black valley.

 He didn’t need to be a big brain to know that could only mean something bad.
 He fed all of *that* to Fleet Intelligence, too.
-And then…
+And then...

 Then, what?
 They were here, they were useful.
 Nothing to do except sit and relay message traffic and try to be invisible.

 Not that *that* was easy, this close to a star.
 Urgug had angled and sharpened the shields so that all the light and radiation flooding across them deflected outward and away and in any direction *but* back toward the Vengeance Engine, but if there were Hunter probes, scouts, swarmships, whatever out there, then there was no such thing as an albedo low enough to bask in a glare this bright and pass unnoticed.

 There was nothing for Ian to do about it, though.
 His job was to remain alert and focused.
-So, despite the itching, stupid need in his knuckles to do *something more…*
+So, despite the itching, stupid need in his knuckles to do *something more...*

 He sat, alert and focused, and did his job.